CLochstampfor60/resume/README.md

 # career-services

-- Material showcasing skills, talents, and achievements to potential employers.
+- Resume and material showcasing skills, talents, and achievements to potential employers.

 - This repo provides a place to develop and expand that information as I attain more skills, talents and achievements.